 - Picnic possible in most parks

-- Check the weather: several animals less visible in heavy heat
+- Check the weather: several animals are less visible in heavy heat

 Immediate alternative

 In La Bresse itself, several educational farms offer meetings with goats, donkeys, hens and Vosges cows.
-Ideal with toddlers and no journey needed.
+Ideal with toddlers, no journey needed.
+See also our guide on spotting chamois and deer in the wild.

-Stay at our family chalet for an ideal base.
+Stay at our family chalet in La Bresse as your base for all excursions.

 Frequently asked questions